 We’ve also focused on removing barriers to progress.
 For example, we’ve improved our family and primary caregiver leave policies and introduced “life leave,” giving all Kantar employees five days for emergency caregiving, fertility treatments, or even pet issues.
 These measures help remove obstacles that might otherwise hinder career advancement.

-Additionally, we’ve established six thriving Employee Resource Groups (ERGs) at Kantar, covering areas such as women (which I chair), colour and race, age, parents and carers, pride, and accessibility.
+Additionally, we’ve established six thriving Employee Resource Groups at Kantar, covering areas such as women (which I chair), colour and race, age, parents and carers, pride, and accessibility.
 These ERGs, run by our employees, foster community, connection, and education on the latest trends.
 Ultimately, it’s about doing what’s right for your organisation.
 Focus on a few key initiatives and execute them well to drive meaningful change.

 How do you measure the success and impact of DEI programmes?

 There are several ways we assess the impact of our DEI initiatives.
 We start by examining data on representation, promotion levels, and hiring to understand the current landscape.
-We then use this data to gauge how included and valued employees feel in the workplace.
-We also track attendance and engagement at the DEI events we and our employee resource groups organise.
+We also use our engagement survey to see how included and valued employees feel in the workplace.

 This includes noting how many people show up, how interactive the events are, and whether participants are actively commenting and engaging.
 I often receive personal messages after events, where employees share how something I said or a particular piece of content resonated with them.
 These personal anecdotes are heartening and highlight the real impact of our efforts on an individual level.